wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Create a new policy
 -------------------

 Policies specify which actions you can take on given resources.
-You can use the `POST /security/policies <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.add_policy>`__ endpoint to create a new policy.
+You can use the :api-ref:`POST /security/policies <operation/api.controllers.security_controller.add_policy>` endpoint to create a new policy.

 For example, a Managed Security Service Provider (MSSP) can grant a group of analysts in “Team Alpha” access to Wazuh agents in a specific customer’s environment.
 To do this, you must create a policy outlining permissible actions on those agents.
 Define the necessary policy as follows: